captbaritone/webamp/README.md

     npm install
     npm run build
+    npm run serve

-Open `index.html` in your browser.
+Open the local ip/port that is output to the console in your browser.

 ## Deploying